Kanban-Zai/kanban-zai-version-1.0/modules/core.md

 IMPORTANT NOTE: A deviation must be run regularly with the maximum time allowed between deviations being 3 monthly.
 You
                 must run a deviation a minimum of 4 times per year to keep your Kanban-Zai status active.

-## EXTEND

-The formal process for extending Kanban-Zai is by running a deviation.
-This is the one and only meeting Kanban-Zai enforces.

-During a deviation AND AT NO OTHER TIME, team members vote on what their specific implementation of Kanban-Zai will look like by deciding what modules will be adopted and what modules will be shed and what values the settings of each module should have, enabling them to be kept current and reasonable.

-Run it based on the setting in the Kanban-Zai file.